 As India and China expand their naval presence across the Indian Ocean, incidents of misperception and miscalculation over freedom of navigation and overflight with escalatory potential cannot be discounted.
 In this context of intensifying rivalry, the lack of a permanent India-China incidents at sea agreement with a regular consultative mechanism is cause for concern.
-Thus, this Off Ramps essay proposes an India-China INCSEA agreement modeled on the U.S.-Soviet one.
-The proposal revolves around the need to evolve standard operating procedures (SOPs) and confidence-building measures (CBMs) for the two navies to guard against the potential for military escalation at sea.
+Thus, this essay proposes an India-China INCSEA agreement modeled on the U.S.-Soviet one.
+The proposal revolves around the need to evolve standard operating procedures (SOPs) and CBMs for the two navies to guard against the potential for military escalation at sea.

 Challenges to the Proposal

-An India-China INCSEA agreement in possible only when both countries perceive the need for increased security for their access to the seas, without feeding into each other’s insecurity.
+An India-China INCSEA agreement is possible only when both countries perceive the need for increased security around access to the seas, without feeding into each other’s insecurities.
 This will be easier said than done, given the long shadow of mistrust between India and China.
-An unresolved border dispute and overlapping spheres of influence in Southern Asia do not bode well for an INCSEA agreement.
+An unresolved border dispute and overlapping spheres of influence in southern Asia do not bode well for an INCSEA agreement.
 On the one hand, China’s strategic engagement with Indian neighbors is viewed within India as Beijing’s intention to encircle India.
-On the other hand, India’s Act East Policy aimed at increasing engagement with Southeast and East Asian countries is viewed within China as India’s attempt to increase its influence in China’s vicinity.
+On the other hand, India’s Act East Policy, aimed at increasing engagement with Southeast and East Asian countries, is viewed within China as India’s attempt to increase its influence in China’s vicinity.

-At the same time, China’s Military Strategy 2015 aims to abandon China’s “traditional mentality that land outweighs sea” and attached importance “to managing the seas and oceans and protecting maritime rights and interests.”
+At the same time, China’s military strategy for 2015 aims to abandon China’s “traditional mentality that land outweighs sea” and attaches importance “to managing the seas and oceans and protecting maritime rights and interests.”
 The Chinese strategy paper states that,

 Why the Proposal Is Nonetheless Worth Considering

 One reason why this proposal merits consideration is that, unlike the India-China boundary dispute on land, there does not seem to be any historical baggage and fundamental discord between India and China at sea.
-While some may argue that the absence of serious accidents and mishaps at sea suggests that an INCSEA agreement is not necessary, the counter-argument is more persuasive: the best time to negotiate an agreement is before serious accidents and mishaps occur at sea.
+While some may argue that the absence of serious accidents and mishaps at sea suggests that an INCSEA agreement is not necessary, the counterargument is more persuasive: the best time to negotiate an agreement is before serious accidents and mishaps occur.

 The enhancement of India and Chinese maritime capability and power projection can either evolve into an unfettered competition or can be ameliorated to prevent unwanted conflict or escalation.
 Farsighted leaders could see the wisdom in an agreement that fosters an intergovernmental consultative mechanism to prevent collisions at sea, accidents arising out of close encounters at sea, and conflicts occurring because of miscalculation and misjudgement of maneuvers at sea.